Chapter 10 Popular Itineraries The Americas & the Caribbean

 Peru is a country almost twice the size of the state of Texas, with a population of 30 million people.
 Thousands of tourists are drawn to Peru every year to enjoy the country’s magnificent geographic, biologic, and cultural diversity.
-A primary destination for most travelers is the remarkable Incan ruins of Machu Picchu, named a UNESCO World Heritage site in 1983 and voted one of the New Seven Wonders of the World in 2007.
-Machu Picchu is located in southern Peru and stands in the middle of a tropical mountain forest, in an extraordinarily picturesque setting.
-It was probably the most amazing urban creation of the Inca Empire at its height; its giant walls, terraces, and ramps seem as if they have been cut naturally in the continuous rock escarpments.
-The natural setting, on the eastern slopes of the Andes, is in the upper Amazon Basin, with its rich diversity of flora and fauna.
+A primary destination for most travelers are the remarkable Incan ruins of Machu Picchu, named a UNESCO World Heritage site in 1983 and voted one of the New Seven Wonders of the World in 2007.
+Located in southern Peru, in the middle of a tropical mountain forest on the eastern slopes of the Andes Mountains, Machu Picchu is extraordinarily picturesque.
+Considered perhaps the most amazing urban creation of the Inca Empire at its height, its giant walls, terraces, and ramps appear to be cut naturally from the continuous rock escarpment.

-Important pretravel information for Peru includes advice on preventing high-altitude illness, the risk for cutaneous leishmaniasis in certain jungle areas, the risk of vectorborne illnesses, including malaria, and the use of yellow fever vaccine in some areas.
+Important pretravel information for travelers going to Peru includes advice on preventing high-altitude illness, reducing risk for cutaneous leishmaniasis and vectorborne illnesses, including malaria, and—depending on the itinerary—the need for vaccination against yellow fever.

-New arrivals may also find it helpful to transit directly from Cusco to the Valle Sagrado of the Rio Urubamba (Sacred Valley) to spend the first few days and nights at a somewhat lower altitude.
-This spectacular river valley begins 15 miles (24 km) northeast of Cusco in the town of Pisac (9,751 ft; 2,972 m), known for its colorful Sunday markets, and continues downstream toward the northwest for another 37 miles (60 km) to reach the town of Ollantaytambo (9,160 ft; 2,792 m).
-One can board the train to Machu Picchu in Ollantaytambo, at the northwest end of the Valle Sagrado and then visit Cusco on the return from Machu Picchu, when people are better acclimatized.
+New arrivals may find it helpful to transit directly from Cusco to the Valle Sagrado of the Rio Urubamba to spend the first few days and nights at a somewhat lower elevation.
+This river valley begins 15 miles (24 km) northeast of Cusco in the town of Pisac (9,751 ft; 2,972 m), known for its colorful Sunday markets, continuing downstream toward the northwest for another 37 miles (60 km) to reach the town of Ollantaytambo (9,160 ft; 2,792 m).
+One can board the train to Machu Picchu in Ollantaytambo, at the northwest end of the Valle Sagrado, and visit Cusco on the return from Machu Picchu, when better acclimatized.
 The train follows the Rio Urubamba north and northwest (downstream) to Aguas Calientes (6,693 ft; 2,040 m).
 Machu Picchu (7,972 ft; 2,430 m) is located on a ridge above the town.

-Many areas in the Pacific valleys of the Andes and the Amazon tropical rainforest are endemic for cutaneous leishmaniasis (CL), a parasitic infection transmitted by bites of sand flies (see Chapter 3, Leishmaniasis, Cutaneous).
+Many areas in the Pacific valleys of the Andes and the Amazon tropical rainforest are endemic for cutaneous leishmaniasis (CL), a parasitic infection transmitted by bites of sand flies (see Chapter 4, Cutaneous Leishmaniasis).
 While this disease is widespread in southeastern Peru, the highest risk for travelers seems to be in the Manu Park area in Madre de Dios.
 In Manu, CL is most often caused by Leishmania braziliensis, and there is a risk of both localized ulcerative CL and mucosal leishmaniasis.
 There is no visceral leishmaniasis in Peru.
-Travelers should be counseled to be meticulous about vector precautions, as there is no vaccine or prophylaxis to prevent leishmaniasis.
+Counsel travelers to be meticulous about vector precautions, as there is no vaccine or prophylaxis to prevent this disease.
 Any person with a skin lesion persisting more than a few weeks after return from Peru should be evaluated for CL.

 Other Infectious Diseases